Angel-Yoni/MobEditor/README.md

 Please make sure to not mess around with the field type.

 #### **Name**
-- The name that will be displayed when oppening the inventory.
+ The name that will be displayed when oppening the inventory.

 #### **Material**
-- The material that will be used to display the item.
+ The material that will be used to display the item.
+ When specifying a material, you'll have to specify it with capital letters (will be fixed in the next versions).

 #### **Type**
-- Currently the 'type' field is for test purposes.
+ Currently the 'type' field is for test purposes.

 # To - Do